Ergonomics at work against back pain and tension

 The postural school focuses on a healthy posture, which mainly includes the optimal use of the back muscles.
 The training not only strengthens the muscles, but also includes relaxation exercises, breathing techniques and massage exercises that can easily be integrated into the daily work routine.
 The aim is to train body awareness in such a way that movements and posture patterns – especially when sitting and standing normally – can be performed in a gentle or even supportive manner.
 Thus, the training focuses not only on strengthening the back and trunk muscles but also on dynamic and upright sitting.
 Neither a hollow back, a hump nor a tense 90 degree sitting position is conducive in the long run.
 It is important to find the optimal sitting position for the individual body.

-In summary, the posture school clarifies the following questions: How does correct sitting, standing and walking work, which exercises and breathing techniques help to achieve the correct posture, which exercises and breathing techniques help to release tension, which muscles need to be activated or relaxed?
+In summary, the posture school clarifies the following questions: How does it work correct sitting , Standing and walking, what exercises and breathing techniques help to achieve the correct posture, which exercises and breathing techniques help to release tension, which muscles need to be activated or relaxed?
 How often should one move during work and, how?
 Sitting upright, regularly lifting your feet and legs, gently circling your shoulders and moving your head can already help to restore the body’s balance.
 You just have to learn how.
 Ideally, ergonomics at work should become a matter of course, so that certain posture patterns and movement sequences run automatically in accordance with the optimally aligned workplace.

 If the general basic rules of ergonomics are acquired, the body looks forward to a good working atmosphere in which the mind can also relax.